moodlehq/moodle-plugin-ci/docs/Help.md

 **moodle-plugin-ci phpdoc**

 This step runs Moodle PHPDoc checker on your plugin.
+To fail on warnings use `--max-warnings 0`

 **moodle-plugin-ci validate**